 In 1988 Stephen M. Clement, III became Browning's fifth Headmaster.
 Under his leadership, the School continued to expand while maintaining its focus on fostering academic excellence and integrity.
 The School grew to over 400 students, more than double its size 50 years ago, but it continues its emphasis on small classes and close personal attention.
 Browning completed a new library, four new science laboratories, two new art studios, additional classrooms, a new lobby and a new cafeteria.
 In addition, Browning has increasingly taken advantage of affiliations with The Brearley School, Marymount School, The Nightingale-Bamford School and Interschool.
 Interschool, a consortium of eight independent schools that enhance academic, extracurricular, artistic, social and administrative sharing, consists of four schools for girls (Brearley, Chapin, Nightingale-Bamford and Spence), two schools for boys (Browning and Collegiate) and two coeducational schools (Dalton and Trinity).

-After a thorough search process, John M. Botti was recently named the sixth Head of School for Browning and started his tenure on July 1, 2016.
+After a thorough search process, John M. Botti was named the sixth Head of School for Browning and started his tenure on July 1, 2016.

 Although the city and the world have changed enormously since John Browning met with his first four students in 1888, the Browning School today remains committed to providing rigorous academic training for boys in a structured yet warm environment, promoting a love of learning, and nurturing the growth of the student by exposure to diverse opportunities.